FRC5190/2020Training/kotlin/hello_world.md

 2. Once your project loads, click the dropdown on your project folder.
 Right click the `src` folder and select `New` -> `Kotlin File/Class`.
 Name your file `HelloWorld`

-3. Write a method called main.
+3. Write a method called `main`.
 The body of the method should print "Hello World" onto the console when the program is run.

 4. Once you get step 2 to work, create a new method after the "main" method that returns a string set to "Hello World".
 Call this function in a print statement in your main method.